ConstantRobotics-Ltd/CodingStandards/README.md

   - Global state can result in subtle and difficult to trace bugs where one function changes global state, and another function either relies on that change or is adversely affected by it.
   - It is never known who might update the value.

-If you cant avoid you using them at least make them internally linked by using unnamed namespaces.
+If you cant avoid using them at least make them internally linked by using unnamed namespaces.
 By this way, it will be invisible even if it is externed from another source file.

 ## Memory Management